Shahid718/Programming-Phase-field-in-Fortran/model_A/allen_cahn/README.md

   close( 1 )
 ```

-This is the quick dislin plot in colors and the last statement terminates the program.
+This is the quick dislin color plot and the last statement terminates the program.
 Note it is only in the file **fd_ac_dislin.f90**

 ```Fortran
   !--- quick Dislin color plot